Time Off For Dependents

 All periods of leave approved under this right to take time off for dependents are unpaid.

-Advance notice is not required, neither is there a requirement for a qualifying period of employment.
+Advance notice is not required, nor is there a requirement for a qualifying period of employment.

 Who are Dependents?